-A massive overhaul of Caribbean Princess in early 2017 saw several additions to this 2,670-passenger cruise ship, as well as renovations to favorite spots.
+Regular refurbishments to Caribbean Princess keep the 2,670-passenger ship fresh, and it features some spaces available only on Caribbean Princess.
 Whether you're onboard for a one-week cruise in the Caribbean or an almost two-weeker in Europe, these tips can help you make the most of your Caribbean Princess cruise.

 Tucked into a corner on Deck 5 is one of Caribbean Princess' most popular spots, the 24-hour International Cafe.
 Whether you need a caffeine fix, which you can get for free (or for a fee if you want a premium option), want a quick bite before your morning excursion or a snack in between meals, the International Cafe has you covered.
 In the early morning hours, you'll find yogurt parfait, muesli and a tantalizing display of breakfast pastries.
 The rest of the day, the display case is full of pre-made salads, sandwiches, steak and kidney pie, and a quiche and soup of the day.
 Plus, it's got the most delicious cakes, cookies and brownies for when your sweet tooth starts acting up (no matter what time of day that might be)!
 Most of the items are complimentary.

 Bravo is Caribbean Princess' most popular show, mostly because word-of-mouth gets around quickly from crew members to passengers about just how good it is.
 It's a combination of some of opera's greatest hits with popular radio tunes done in operatic style -- think Righteous Brothers' "You've Lost that Lovin' Feeling" and Tom Jones' "Thunderball."
 Many of the songs are accompanied by high-production-value dance routines, and the performances are some of the best you'll find at sea.
-Most impressive, on each British Isles sailing Princess flies out a guest soprano from London for an evening to do the more impressive arias.
+Most impressive, on many sailings the line flies out a guest soprano for an evening to do the more impressive arias.

 There's just something about watching a movie alfresco with a blanket tucked around you and the smell of popcorn in the air.
 Maybe it brings back memories of going to the drive-in as a kid, or maybe it's just because Princess knows how to do it right.
-With the brand-new HD Movies Under the Stars screen that was added during the 2017 renovation, on Caribbean Princess this Princess Cruises staple is better than most -- clearer, brighter and just perfect for watching big-budget Hollywood blockbusters on.
+With one of the largest HD Movies Under the Stars screens in the fleet on Caribbean Princess, this Princess Cruises staple is better than most -- clearer, brighter and just perfect for watching big-budget Hollywood blockbusters on.

 In the mood for some ice cream, but want something more exciting than soft service vanilla or chocolate?
 How does an ice cream sandwich with chocolate chip cookies and mint ice cream or snickerdoodle cookies with cinnamon ice cream sound.
 Go for a creamy black and white shake, or get that soft serve and add sprinkles, chocolate syrup and whipped cream to it!
 Want to drink your indulgence?
 You can also get frappes like "Nuts for Caffeine," with espresso, hazelnut syrup, whipped cream and a chocolate caramel sauce; or "Mocha Milkshake" with espresso, cocoa, vanilla ice cream, whipped cream and the chocolate caramel sauce.
-Though there is an upcharge here ($3 per ice cream sandwich, $4 or $5 for a frappe) -- the soft serve is free -- it's a small price to pay for such deliciousness.
+Though there is an upcharge here (the soft serve is free) it's a small price to pay for such deliciousness.